Skip to content

 Bath bombs are like bath salts’ more fun sibling.
 A mix of wet and dry ingredients pressed together and molded into a compact shape, bath bombs can be dropped into a hot water bath, where they will disperse their essential oils, colors, moisturizers, fragrances, and more.

-They often fizz and pop when introduced to water, making them a fun addition for kids.
-Not that grownups can’t enjoy the odd fizzy chemical reaction.
 Some ingredients used in bath bombs can be irritants for some individuals, so be careful with limonene, linalool, and sodium lauryl sulfate in particular.

 Bath Salts and Bath Bombs: Easy Gifts for a Relaxing Evening